OPTIONAL THEME:

 The generative questions crafted for the text (again, with Cole’s blessing) are offered here without a specific lesson plan.
 They could be used:

-Here is a pdf of the text and generative questions for distribution to tour students.
+Here is a pdf of the text and generative questions for distribution to your students.
 These questions also echo some of the sentiments in the provocative quotes in the previous class activity.
-There is considerable overlap with the News Personalization class activity in Politics Divides, and also the generative questions in Post-truth?both part of the Knowledge and Politics optional theme.
+There is considerable overlap with the generative questions in Post-truth?—part of the Knowledge and Politics optional theme.

 Cole’s TEXT: “YOu ARE THE PRODUCT!”